onedata/onezone-gui-custom-frontpage/README.md

 As mentioned before, the `--test` flag clears the test front page deployment.

-# Installing the front page in production
+# Testing the front page in production

 Beside regular login view, Onezone GUI supports test mode login view, which can be accessed at the `/ozw/onezone/i#/test/login` path (e.g.